 An LED Bulb’s Useful Life and Yearly Cost to Operate

 When shopping for an LED light bulb, you’ll find an estimated lifespan on its package; most bulbs last anywhere from 10 to 25 years.
 You’ll also find an estimate of how much the bulb will cost to operate per year.
 These estimations are based on an average bulb use of three hours per day.
 If you leave a light on all day long, the lifespan will be significant shorter, and the bulb will cost more per year to operate.

-If you’re ready to covert to LED light bulbs, but you’re not thrilled about analyzing labels, don’t worry.
-We’ve researched consumer sites and studied customer ratings to pinpoint five of the best LEDs on the market today.
-Here are our top five picks for the best LED light bulbs.
+If you’re ready to covert to LED light bulbs but you’re not thrilled about analyzing labels, don’t worry.
+We’ve researched consumer sites and studied customer ratings to pinpoint the best LEDs on the market today.
+Here are our top picks for the best LED light bulbs.

 BEST FOR GENERAL PURPOSES: Philips 60-Watt Equivalent LED

 A favorite among consuming testing laboratories, the Philips 60-watt equivalent LED emits light in a wide arc to illuminate a broad area—and it operates without buzzing or flickering, a common problem with inferior bulbs.
 Reviewers appreciate the quality of its white light, not mention the anticipated length of its useful life—theoretically, the Philips can last not for months, but for many, many years.
 Consider this bulb for kitchens and for other areas of the home that require bright yet soft lighting.